-Best Student Paper & Best Student Poster Awards will be Announced
+Followed by the Best Student Paper and Best Student Poster Awards announcements, and will close with the Post-Deadline presentations.

 The following Post-Deadline papers will be presented:

-Matt Garrett, The University of Sydney Nano Institute (Sydney Nano) and Institute of Photonics and Optical Science (IPOS), The University of Sydney, Australia
+Dr. Moritz Merklein, The University of Sydney Nano Institute (Sydney Nano), School of Physics, The University of Sydney, Australia

 Surface acoustic wave (SAW) devices are ubiquitously used for signal processing and filtering, as well as mechanical, chemical and biological sensing, and show promise as quantum transducers.
 Yet, ways to coherently excite and detect SAWs all-optically and interfaced with photonic integrated circuits are yet elusive.
 Here, we experimentally show, for the first time, optically excited and detected SAWs in a photonic integrated circuit.

 High-speed Physical Random Number Generation Using Self-Chaotic Broad-Area VCSEL